New Zealand Legislative Council: Proposals for election

 A number of proposals were made that the Legislative Council should be elected, not appointed.
-When responsible government had been granted at the beginning of the 2nd Parliament, the Governor, Thomas Gore Browne, was given sufficient authority to make the Legislative Council elected, but no action was taken.
+When responsible government had been granted at the beginning of the 2nd Parliament, the governor, Thomas Gore Browne, was given sufficient authority to make the Legislative Council elected, but no action was taken.
 In 1914, a reform proposal to establish a 42 or 43 member council elected by proportional representation for six years was introduced by the Liberals, but postponed due to World War I. In 1920 it was no longer favoured by the Reform government then in power.
 But the 1914 Act "remained like a sword of Damocles suspended above the nominated upper house, available at will or whim to any succeeding government".

 Abolition

-By the middle of the 20th century, the Legislative Council was increasingly being looked on as ineffectual and making little difference to the legislative process.
-The Legislative Council rarely criticised bills sent to it by the House, and many believed that it was now obsolete.
-Some favoured its reform, while others favoured its abolition; among the latter group was the leader of the National Party, Sidney Holland, who introduced a private member's bill to abolish it in August 1947.
+By the middle of the 20th century, the Legislative Council was increasingly seen as ineffectual and obsolete.
+It made little difference to the legislative process, rarely criticising bills sent to it by the House.
+Some favoured its reform, while others favoured its abolition.
+Among the latter was Sidney Holland, leader of the National Party, which was in opposition to the Labour government.

-However, because the Parliament of New Zealand was unable to amend the New Zealand Constitution Act 1852, it had to first adopt the Statute of Westminster 1931, which it did with the Statute of Westminster Adoption Act 1947.
-Following the adoption of the Act, the Parliament of New Zealand passed the New Zealand Constitution Amendment (Request and Consent) Act 1947, and the Parliament of the United Kingdom passed the New Zealand Constitution Amendment Act 1947, allowing the New Zealand Parliament to amend the Constitution Act and abolish the Legislative Council.
-However, the Labour government did not actually enact the abolition itself, and lost office in the 1949 general election.
+Holland introduced a private member's bill in August 1947 to abolish the Council.
+The bill was defeated by government MPs, partly on the claim that New Zealand needed to first adopt the Statute of Westminster 1931, otherwise it could not repeal the part of the New Zealand Constitution Act 1852 that established the Council.
+Parliament passed the Statute of Westminster Adoption Act 1947 in November.
+Then, the New Zealand Parliament passed the New Zealand Constitution Amendment (Request and Consent) Act 1947, and the Parliament of the United Kingdom passed the New Zealand Constitution Amendment Act 1947, allowing the New Zealand Parliament to amend the Constitution Act and abolish the Legislative Council.
+However, the Labour government still did not support the abolition.

 In 1950, the National Party, now in government, passed the Legislative Council Abolition Act.
-To assist its passage into law, Holland appointed twenty members (who were dubbed the "suicide squad") to vote for abolition, just as the Australian state of Queensland had done to abolish its upper house in 1922.
+To assist its passage into law, Holland appointed twenty members (dubbed the "suicide squad") to vote for abolition, just as the Australian state of Queensland had done to abolish its upper house in 1922.
 They included former MPs Harold Dickie and Garnet Mackley.
 To encourage co-operation from other members, Holland also promised to use the money saved through abolition to set up a fund for retired members.
-A Statutes Revision Committee (now defunct) was established to carry out some of the scrutiny that the Legislative Council had been intended for.
+A Statutes Revision Committee (abolished in 1986) was established to carry out some of the scrutiny that the Legislative Council had been intended for.
 Although abolition was intended as an interim measure, no serious attempts were made to introduce a new second chamber, and Parliament has been unicameral since.